HexaToken/vibe-trend-analyzer-daily/replit.md

 # Project Overview

-This project is a full-stack JavaScript application designed as a multi-section dashboard for financial analysis and social interaction.
-It aims to provide real-time financial data, sentiment analysis, and community features.
-The vision is to create a robust platform for financial insights and user engagement.
+This project is a production-ready full-stack JavaScript application designed as a comprehensive financial analysis and social trading platform.
+It features advanced sentiment analysis, real-time cryptocurrency data, AI-powered insights, and professional-grade architecture with NeonSense cyberpunk theming.
+Recent comprehensive code audit has enhanced performance, security, accessibility, and SEO optimization.

 # User Preferences